Dear Students

 I'm especially appalled at Trump's threats of forced annexation of a sovereign Canada.
 He decries Canada's NATO contribution, but conveniently ignores Canada as the primary source of cheap resources that have bolstered U.S. and NATO military machinery for decades.

 Trump's irrational demands for things that he wants but aren't his to take remind us of the classic schoolyard bully with the frail ego and lust for power.
-He's envious of Canada's strengths: quality of life, abundant resources, and strategic geography, while despising its robust social diversity, civic embrace of (relatively) good governance, and wide esteem globally.
+He's envious of Canada's strengths (quality of life, abundant resources, strategic geography) while despising its robust social diversity, relatively good governance, and wide esteem globally.

-Trump's callousness and envious contempt for good neighbors have ruined what has long been one of the world's most steadfast and honorable friendships.
-Canadians will never agree to annexation by an external force, and they will look for trustworthy allies elsewhere.
+Trump's lecherous grasping at good neighbors has ruined what has long been one of the world's most steadfast and honorable friendships.
+Canadians will never agree to annexation by an external force, and they are already showing prowess at forming trustworthy allies elsewhere.

 On U.S. Tariffs.
 Trump's tariffs are based on falsehoods and wild distortions of the facts—particularly in Canada's case.
 Fentanyl and illegal immigration from Canada into the U.S. are a non-issue; in fact, the 'leakage' of drugs, guns, and migrants into Canada from the U.S. is the actual, serious problem.